Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program (SATP)

 Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program (SATP) - Iowa City, IA

 Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp is an inpatient rehab center located at 601 Highway 6 West, Unit 116-a in the 52246 zip code in Iowa City, IA.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp provides prescribes suboxone, naltrexone administration and buprenorphine detox.
-Some of the treatment approaches used by Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp include dialectical behavior therapy, brief intervention services and relapse prevention treatment.
-Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp also specializes in detox services and offers methamphetamines detox, cocaine detox and inpatient alcohol detoxification.
-Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp provides outpatient methadone/buprenorphine or naltrexone treatment, IOT and outpatient rehabilitation.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detoxification and residential substance abuse treatment.
+Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp provides suboxone prescription, relapse prevention from naltrexone and buprenorphine for pain management.
+Some of the treatment approaches used by Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp include 12 step rehabilitation, motivational incentives and dialectical behavior therapy.
+Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp also specializes in detox services and offers residential benzodiazepines detoxification, methamphetamines detox and inpatient alcohol detoxification.
+Veterans Affairs Medical Center Outpatient Subst Abuse Treatment Program satp provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient rehabilitation.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders, inpatient detoxification and residential substance use treatment.
 Other addiction treatment offered includes treatment for gambling disorder and treatment for non-substance use addiction disorder.

 Address: 601 Highway 6 West, Unit 116-A, Iowa City, IA 52246